overview

 Youth and Young Adults Services

-The future of our Pacific Islander communities is in the hands of our younger generation.
-Preparing our youth and young adults for the challenges and the uncertainty of the future is fundamentally vital for our Pacific Islanders' future and preserving our history and heritage.
-Developing and teaching confidence and respectable young leaders our morals and values will establish a just society for all.
+The fate of our Pacific Islander communities lies in the hands of our younger generation.
+It is crucial to prepare our youth and young adults to face the challenges and uncertainties of the future, which is vital for the survival of our Pacific Islanders' culture, history, and heritage.
+Inculcating confidence and imparting ethical and moral values to our young leaders will pave the way for a just society.

 Arts and Culture